Last updated November 2022 |

 Generally, ecotherapy consists of the following structures:

-- The activities encourage social engagement, spending time with other like-minded individuals (if you wish and this is at your own pace).
+The activities encourage social engagement and spending time with other like-minded individuals (if you wish and this is at your own pace).

 It is the belief of many practising ecotherapists that the earth has restorative balance capabilities, and connecting with the natural world can enhance balance in the human mind, and thus recovery from mental illness.